chmurson/scaffolding/README.md

 ## Global config file

-Script will search for `.scaffolding.json` in current and parents directories.
-The file closes to current directory will be used.
+The script searches for `.scaffolding.json` in current and parent directories.
+The closest file to current directory is taken.

 Structure of `.scaffolding.json`:
 ```json